ArnaudBelcour/tabigecy/README.md

 | Cluster_6        | Bacteria;Bacteroidetes;Bacteroidia;Bacteroidales;Dysgonomonadaceae;unknown genus;unknown species             |
 | Cluster_7        | Bacteria;Firmicutes;Clostridia;Clostridiales;Clostridiaceae;Clostridium;unknown species                      |

 - `--precomputedDB` expects the zip file containing EsMeCaTa precomputed database, [available here](https://doi.org/10.5281/zenodo.13354073).
+It is possible to give multiple precomputed databases, separated by a space such as `--precomputedDB "esmecata_database1.zip esmecata_database2.zip"`.
+EsMeCaTa will first use *esmecata_database1.zip* and for taoxnomic affiliations not found in this database, it will search in *esmecata_database2.zip*.
 - `--outputFolder` expects a path where the output will be generated.

 There are optional arguments: